On Thu, Apr 22,

 your work history, keep in mind that the ideal

-1) gives a line of job title and company
+job description 1) gives a line of job title and company

 description; 2) briefly summarises your duties in paragraph format; and then 3)